JackHast/project_4/README.md

 ## The Neural Network

+The neutral network used for webpage, located in first_nn.ipynb and created using google colab,

 ## The Webpage

 Our Financial News Sentiment Analysis webpage serves as an interactive platform for users to evaluate the sentiment of financial news headlines.
 Leveraging a machine learning model, it analyses and interprets the sentiment of financial news related to specific ticker codes, companies, or markets within a user-defined date range.
 The webpage is developed using: